not-a-cowfr/Cowcord/CONTRIBUTING.md

 <details><summary><h2>Structs</h2></summary>

-Discord loves using integers to represent certain types or flags for things, and it can get pretty confusing without looking at the docs, so just make sure to include what the int type is referencing
+For things like flags or anything that uses an integer to represent something else, it can get pretty confusing without looking at the docs, so just make sure to include what the int type is referencing
 ```rust
 pub struct MyCoolStruct {
     /// link to documentation for whatever this is, if no link is there, its assumed that this is just a regular number